Creative Arts and Design > Sculpture

-Three month residency at the British School at Rome, with group exhibition and publication.
+During a three month residency at the British School at Rome, Mark Dunhill and Tamiko O'Brian produced work for a group exhibition and publication.

 O’Brien undertook the Fine Art Rome Scholarship, a three month residency at the British School at Rome with Mark Dunhill.
 The proposal for the residency was to devise ways for Dunhill & O’Brien to make new work collaboratively in response to the particular situation at the British School and the wider context of Rome.